EDSAC commissioning began this week by connecting some of the independently-built "sub-systems".

 The ongoing reconstruction of EDSAC can be seen when TNMOC is open to the public.

-A complete set of short top quality videos tracing the Project's progress can be found on You Tube.
+A complete set of short top quality videos tracing the Project's progress can be found here.
 The videos have been made by David Allen, producer of the 1980's computer literacy BBC TV series.

 Here is the the overview video of the project as a taster: